Beneficiary & Survivor Benefits

 A surviving spouse

-100% of the account balance is transferred to your spouse to use for tax-free reimbursements of eligible healthcare expenses.
+100% of the account balance is transferred to your spouse.
+Reimbursements to a spouse are tax-free.
 A spouse cannot disclaim their right to the funds as required by MN state statute.

 No spouse but surviving legal dependents